-- 3.5 Policies CS3 and CS4 of the Harrow Core Strategy (2012) provide support for mixed use redevelopment or conversion proposals which secure a diversified range of appropriate employment generating uses within the Northolt Road business use area.
-Recognising that residential use will be an important enabler to this end, the Core Strategy attributes a minimum housing capacity of 50 homes to the Northolt Road business use area (north) and a further 100 homes to the Northolt Road business use area (south). - 3.6 A plot ratio of 0.41(3) has been used to estimate the indicative employment floorspace that may be delivered through redevelopment and conversion in the Northolt Road business use area.
-The amount of employment floorspace to be provided in individual redevelopment or conversion schemes throughout the area will be determined by the nature of the proposed employment uses and the extent of enabling residential or other uses required. - 3.7 The Northolt Road business use area is not a town centre location (although South Harrow district centre and Underground station are located nearby) and therefore main town centre uses, other than offices, are excluded from this allocation.
-The majority of the area is in flood zone 1 but very small sections are in zones 2 and 3A.
-The design and layout of proposals should direct development to parts of the site in lowest flood risk, consistent with the sequential test, and contribute to policy objectives for deculverting and environmental improvement of watercourses where relevant. - 3.8 Proposals for conversion or redevelopment within the business use area must be sensitive to surrounding residential areas.
-Particular care will be needed in relation to dwellings in Stanley Road, Sherwood Road and the Grange Farm Estate, all of which are sited to the north-west of the business use area and are of a traditional domestic scale.
+- Policies CS3 and CS4 of the Harrow Core Strategy (2012) provide support for mixed use redevelopment or conversion proposals which secure a diversified range of appropriate employment generating uses within the Northolt Road business use area.
+Recognising that residential use will be an important enabler to this end, the Core Strategy attributes a minimum housing capacity of 50 homes to the Northolt Road business use area (north) and a further 100 homes to the Northolt Road business use area (south). - 3.6 A plot ratio of 0.41(6) has been used to estimate the indicative employment floorspace that may be delivered through redevelopment and conversion in the Northolt Road business use area.
+The amount of employment floorspace to be provided in individual redevelopment or conversion schemes throughout the area will be determined by the nature of the proposed employment uses and the extent of enabling residential or other uses required.

-3 Roger Tym & Partners (1997) ratio for town centre office cited in Employment Land Reviews: Guidance Note (ODPM, 2004).
+6 Roger Tym & Partners (1997) ratio for town centre office cited in Employment Land Reviews: Guidance Note (ODPM, 2004).